-Condo buyers with big budgets won’t have an issue finding a home in New York City in the near future.
+Condo buyers with big budgets won’t have an issue finding a home in New York City soon.
 Newly constructed condo buildings continue to surface in Manhattan and Brooklyn, and conversions are on the rise.
 More potential NYC homeowners are in the market for condos since many boast long lists of amenities, flexible financing options, and more lenient subletting rules than co-ops.

-These condominium conversions offer luxurious benefits such as large outdoor spaces with pools, playrooms, and convenient locations in enviable sections of town, not to mention superb interior detailing.
+These condominium conversions offer luxurious benefits such as significant outdoor spaces with pools, playrooms, and convenient locations in desirable sections of town, not to mention superb interior detailing.

 Brooklyn Trust Company

-Located at 177 Montague on the edge of Brooklyn Heights and Downtown Brooklyn, the Brooklyn Trust Company’s upper floors are slated to become 12 condo residences.
-Built-in 1916 and designed to resemble an Italian Palazzo, the landmark building’s prices will start higher than $3 million, which is on the high side for Brooklyn.
+Located at 177 Montague on the edge of Brooklyn Heights and Downtown Brooklyn; the Brooklyn Trust Company’s upper floors are slated to become 12 condo residences.
+Built-in 1916; designed to resemble an Italian Palazzo; the landmark building’s prices will start higher than $3 million, which is on the upper side for Brooklyn.
 Amenities in the plan include a music room, fitness center, rooftop deck, and even a dog spa for Fido.
 At this point, the Chase bank on the ground floor will remain.

 325 W Broadway

 Supposedly hitting the market late spring; the conversion of “The Chocolate Factory” in SoHo has been in the works since 2008.
 Spacious layouts, a courtyard; and gym, not to mention one of Manhattan’s coveted neighborhoods outside your door, are just a handful of reasons to live in one of the 21 units at 325 West Broadway.